Hello World

 user=>

+There will be short pause as Clojure reads the hello namespace, then all the other namespaces directly or indirectly required by hello.
 The require function returns nil on success, which the Clojure REPL printed.

 If instead, you get a message like this: